offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 This algorithm calculates a parsimonious reversal path by constructing an undirected graph representing the synteny blocks between genomes.
 Unlike the breakpoint_GR list algorithm, this algorithm...

- * determines the full parsimonious reversal path every time (not a best effort heuristic).
+ * determines a full parsimonious reversal path every time (there may be multiple such paths).
  * handles multiple chromosomes (genome rearrangement chromosomal fusions and fissions).
  * handles both linear and circular chromosomes.

-The algorithm begins by constructing undirected graphs called breakpoint graph_GRs for both the desired and undesired genomes:
+This algorithm begins by constructing an undirected graphs containing both the desired and undesired genomes, referred to as a breakpoint graph_GR:

 1. Set the ends of synteny blocks as nodes.
 The arrow end should have a _t_ suffix (for tail) while the non-arrow end should have a _h_ suffix (for head)...